olcia1/recruitment-2023/README.md

 4. Run `terraform plan -out plan` and review the plan.
 5. Apply the plan with `terraform apply plan` and answer `yes` to approve it.
 6. You should get two outputs with addresses of frontend and backend.
+7. Open your browser and visit https://weather-frontend-aleksandra.azurewebsites.net to view the application.

 ## Embrace the Weather! ☀️🌧️🌈⛈️❄️🌤️🌩️🌦️
 Feel free to explore the upcoming weather with this application and enjoy your day with a touch of technology and nature's beauty!